jefskyy/Process-Safety-Decision-Making/README.md

 This site documents a tool dedicated to evaluating the moral reaosning of process safety decisions, the Engineering Process Safety Research Instrument (EPSRI).

-# The Engineering Process Safety Research Instrument (EPSRI)
+# :clipboard: The Engineering Process Safety Research Instrument (EPSRI)

 The EPSRI can assess moral reasoning of respondents based on how they respond to to five hypothetical ethical dilemmas.
 Specifically, respondents must rate and rank a series of considerations towards a decision they make in the dilemma.
 The EPSRI has undergone instrument validation among senior undergraduate chemical engineering students from three US institutions.
 This means we have tested the EPSRI for its validity (that it reports moral reasoning) and reliability (that it reports this consistently).
 The exact process the EPSRI followed is documented in our publications [1, 2].

  The EPSRI has been prepared as a Qualtrics survey and Microsoft Word document([EPSRI Distributable](https://github.com/jefskyy/Process-Safety-Decision-Making/tree/main/EPSRI%20Distributable)) to be applied in classrooms or research studies.

-# Obtaining Scores from the EPSRI
+# :bar_chart: Obtaining Scores from the EPSRI

 There are four results we recommend pulling out of the EPSRI: P score, N2 Score, Predominant Reasoning level, and CDIT score.
 However, before calculating these scores, it is important to clean the data for unreliable results.
 The following sub-sections describe these steps.
 Also, an example spreadsheet (Microsoft Excel) has been prepared to walk us through each of the steps in data filtering and in obtaining scores, here.